slideflow/slideflow/docs/_sources/extract_tiles.rst.txt

 Normalization
 *************

 Tiles can be normalized to account for differing strengths of H&E staining, which has been shown to improve machine learning accuracy on some datasets.
 Several normalization algorithms exist, and none have shown clear superiority over the other.
 However, while tile normalization may improve training performance, some tiles and slides may be prone to artifacts as a result of normalization algorithms.

 If you choose to use tile normalization, you may either normalize the tile to an internal H&E-stained image contained within the pipeline, or you may explicitly provide a reference image for normalization.

 Normalization can be done on-the-fly or at the time of tile extraction prior to storage in TFRecords.
 On-the-fly normalization adds significant CPU overhead and is generally not recommended.
 Normalization can also be done at the time of extraction, which reduces CPU requirements during other pipeline functions.
 To normalize tiles during extraction, use the ``normalizer`` and ``normalizer_source`` arguments; ``normalizer`` is the name of the algorithm to use, and can include 'macenko', 'reinhard', or 'vahadane'.
 A path to a normalization reference image may optionally be provided through ``normalizer_source``.

 .. code-block:: python

-	SFP.extract_tiles(tile_px=299, tile_um=302, normalizer='macenko')
+    SFP.extract_tiles(tile_px=299, tile_um=302, normalizer='reinhard')

 Alternatively, real-time normalization can be performed with nearly any pipeline function that accepts TFRecord inputs.
 For example, to normalize tiles during training:

 .. code-block:: python

-	SFP.train(...,
-		normalizer='macenko',
-		normalizer_source='/path/to/reference.png')
+    SFP.train(..., normalizer='reinhard', normalizer_source='/path/to/reference.png')

 Whitespace/grayspace filtering
 ******************************

 In order to filter out background tiles, either whitespace or grayspace filtering may be used.
 Whitespace filtering is performed by calculating overall brightness for each pixel, and counting the fraction of pixels with a brightness above some threshold.
 Grayspace filtering is performed by convering RGB pixels to the HSV (hue, saturation, value) colorspace, and counting the fraction of pixels with a saturation below some threshold.

-To perform filtering at the time of tile extraction, use the arguments ``whitespace_fraction``, ``whitespace_threshold``, ``grayspace_fraction``, and ``grayspace_threshold``, as described in the documentation, :func:`slideflow.SlideflowProject.extract_tiles`.
+To perform filtering at the time of tile extraction, use the arguments ``whitespace_fraction``, ``whitespace_threshold``, ``grayspace_fraction``, and ``grayspace_threshold``, as described in the documentation, :func:`slideflow.project.Project.extract_tiles`.

 Performance optimization
 ************************